 “To travel is to discover that everyone is wrong about other countries”. – Aldous Huxley

 Travel is the most wonderful thing.
-You never know when somewhere will completely surprise you, especially when you think you already know it.
+You never know when you’ll come accross cities that may surprise you, especially when you think you already know it.
 That is probably why we continue to scramble our way across the globe.

-Have you visited anywhere that completely surprised you?
+Have you visited any cities that may surprise you?
 Let us know!